shawn-nyk/tp/docs/DeveloperGuide.md

 1. Editing some fields in application.

-   1. Prerequisites: The application must exist and access via a valid index.
+   1. Prerequisites: The application must exist and accessed via a valid index.

    1. Test case: `edit app 1 s/accepted` <br>
    Expected: The status that was on the card will be changed into a green status with the word accepted.